codeforsanjose/e-immigrate/README.md

 ### Connecting to MongoDB

 After installing mongoDB, create a file with filename `.env` inside the backend folder.
-Add the following code in the file.
+Add the following line in the file:

 `MONGO_URI = mongodb://localhost/test`